jupyter-server/enterprise_gateway/docs/source/docker.md

 purposes.
 To build a local image, run `make docker-image-yarn-spark`.
 Note: the tag for this image will still be `:2.1.0` since `elyra/enterprise-gateway` depends on this image/tag.

+As of the 0.9.0 release, this image can be used to start a separate YARN cluster that, when combined with another instance of elyra/enterprise-gateway can better demonstrate remote kernel functionality.

 ### elyra/enterprise-gateway

 Image [elyra/enterprise-gateway](https://hub.docker.com/r/elyra/enterprise-gateway/) is the primary image